 If you haven't been following a healthy diet lately, a detox may also be a good way to decrease your odds of infection.
-Eliminating processed and high sugar foods and incorporating more vegetables, lean meats and fruits into proper nutrition is a good place to start your detox and our Live-Better Liver & Digestive Detox Extract can help speed up the process.
+Eliminating processed and high sugar foods and incorporating more vegetables, lean meats and fruits as proper nutrition is a good place to start your detox and our Live-Better Liver & Digestive Detox Extract can help speed up the process.
 For extra immune support on a daily basis, our Immune Boost Hydrotherapy Bath Soak, Respiratory Inhalant Rub and Body lotion help to balance and boost immunity while soothing and moisturizing.
-If you have started to feel under the weather and think you may be on your way to becoming ill try reducing it's hold onto you or its severity with our Immune Support Herbal Extract and staved off annoying symptoms of body aches, congestion and more with our Wintertime Warmth Herbal Extract.
-Both are designed to help boost your immunity and well-being at the onslaught of illness or during.
+If you have started to feel under the weather and think you may be on your way to becoming ill, try reducing your chances or its severity with our Immune Support Herbal Extract and stave off annoying symptoms of body aches, congestion and more with our Wintertime Warmth Herbal Extract.
+Both are designed to help boost your immunity and well-being at the onslaught or during illness.

 Hydrating the air is important too, as your lung and nasal passages which house your immune defending mucosa and cellular tissue work better when well hydrated and ready to combat incoming threats.
 Consider using a humidifier or do a steam shower daily to hydrate your lungs and sinuses while boosting your immune defense.